danheck12/linux-server-hardening-and-recovery/README.md

 Capture evidence in docs/evidence/commands-and-outputs.md

-(Optional) Implement automation using Ansible
+Apply automation using Ansible playbooks

+Verify system state using the audit playbook

 Disclaimer
 This project intentionally breaks system components for learning purposes.